mrucker/mrucker.github.io/_posts/2016-02-05-consumption-of-the-info.md

  + Experiencing - What our senses feel.
 (E.g., I see the sky is cloudy.)
  + Interpreting - What our senses mean.
 (E.g., I should expect rain.)

 These sources highlight a unique aspect of humanity.
 We are always, in every moment, both experiencing and interpreting reality.
-For example, if I miss a traffic light while driving to work, I experience having to stop, and I likely interpret it as an inconvenience.
+For example, if I hit a traffic light while driving to work, I experience having to stop, and I likely interpret it as an nuisance.

 # Types Of Information: #
  + Historical   - Information concerning completed events in the past